President Trump will meet the Irish prime minister — at the airport

 Seriously, the president’s bilateral meeting with Irish PM Varadkar is going to take place at the VIP lounge at Shannon.
 Trump wanted it st his nearby golf club.
 The Irish said no thanks.
 So, across from the Duty Free and next to the Irish Coffee bar at the airport.
 Perfect.— Anne Rumsey Gearan (@agearan) May 29, 2019

-Trump hosted Varadker at the White House this March, but the US president abruptly canceled a visit with the Irish prime minister last November.
+Trump hosted Varadkar at the White House this March, but the US president abruptly canceled a visit with the Irish prime minister last November.

-Protesters prepared to demonstrate ahead of that November visit, and they’re likely to gather again, something Varadker himself acknowledged.
+Protesters prepared to demonstrate ahead of that November visit, and they’re likely to gather again, something Varadkar himself acknowledged.

 That might be why Trump was eager to decamp for his golf resort in Doonbeg, where the town is expected to drape itself in American flags ahead of his visit.